enonic/app-explorer/README.md

 * Remove field displayName
 * Add field min and max occurrences
 * Add more field value types
+* Upgrade to lib-explorer-3.16.0
+  * Require Enonic XP 7.6 and use distributed tasks
+* Upgrade to lib-explorer-3.15.2
+  * lib-util-3.0.0
 * Upgrade to lib-explorer-3.15.1
   * Colletors/Document API write both _nodeType and type (for backwards compatibility)
 * Upgrade to lib-explorer-3.15.0